 Unless otherwise provided by law, when a vote is taken upon any measure before the Association Board, with a quorum being present, a majority of the votes cast shall determine its outcome.
 A vote of abstain or present, or a vote other than yea or nay, or a failure to vote, is counted for the purposes of determining whether a quorum is present.
-A vote of abstain or present, or a vote other than yea or nay, or a failure to vote, is counted for the purposes of nay, or a failure to vote, however, is not counted in determining whether a measure has been passed by the Board, unless otherwise stated in law.
+A vote of abstain or present, or a vote other than yea or nay, or a failure to vote, however, is not counted in determining whether a measure has been passed by the Board, unless otherwise stated in law.